 The Rattlesnake Mountain really lives up to its name.
 We explored in early autumn and came across FOUR rattlesnakes in under an hour at NIGHT!
 Pretty darn scary!
-If you head out here I would not bring dogs and be very aware of your surroundings.
 This whole area was once inhabited by the Kumeyaay people.
 There are mortars and metates which can also be found in this region.

 In the springtime, this area becomes a rainbow of color.
 You can spot California poppies, lupines, owl’s clover, popcorn flower, phacelia, wild morning glories, ground pink, and wishbone bush.